-The credit rewards low- and moderate-income workers for making contributions to their employer-sponsored retirement plans or individual retirement arrangements.
+The credit rewards low- and moderate-income workers for making contributions to their employer-sponsored retirement plans or to individual retirement arrangements.
 Yet it’s rarely claimed, perhaps because many taxpayers don’t even know it exists.

 You can claim the Saver’s Credit if you’re at least 18 years old and you’re not claimed as a dependent on anyone else’s tax return.
 You also can’t be a full-time student.
 You must claim the credit in the same tax year that you made contributions to your retirement account.

 What Accounts and Contributions Qualify?

-Unfortunately, not every imaginable type of plan will qualify you for the Saver’s Credit, but a good many do.
+Unfortunately, not every type of plan will qualify you for the Saver’s Credit, but a good many do.
 Rules for rollovers and distributions apply as well.

 - Your retirement account can be either a traditional IRA or a Roth IRA.
 It can also be a 401(k), 403(b), 501(c)(18) or a 457 plan.
 SIMPLE IRAs, SEP plans and Thrift Savings Plans are qualified retirement plans too.

 - Rollover contributions when you move funds from one plan to another don’t count toward the credit.

 - You can’t claim the credit for contributions made by your employer.

-- If you’ve taken any distributions from your plan in the two years prior to the due date for your tax return, including any extensions you might request, you must subtract these amounts from your contributions.
+- You must subtract these amounts from your contributions if you’ve taken any distributions from your plan in the two years prior to the due date for your tax return, including any extensions you might request.
 You can only base the amount of your credit on the balance.
 Thrift Savings Plans are an exception to this rule.